stephenbalaban/Gravity/README.md

 [![You are a tiny capsule stuck in the vastness of space.](images/Gravity-animated.gif)](http://www.stephenbalaban.com/wp-content/uploads/2014/11/Gravity.html)

-An orbital simulation game written in Elm.
+An orbital mechanics game written in Elm.

 ## Controls